StefanoMarina/bfield/README.md

 - [MarsupialMancer's Birthright 5E](https://marsupialmancer.blogspot.com/2019/08/birthright-5e-revised.html) rules for mass battles

 ## Requirements
-Java 8 is required.
-Battlefield! uses 2 libraries expunged from OpenJDK: JAXB and JavaFX.
-Ant files for support will be added in the future.
+Java 8 is required, or any java with JAXB and JavaFX support.

 ## Running the app
 1. Ensure you have JAVA8 and know how to use it
-2. Download zip file from dist folder
+2. Download zip file from *repo* folder
 3. Extract everyhthing
 4. Launch the jar file